beckerej/CS-595_Capstone/Applications/README.md

-# Reports
+# Project

-This is where our biweekly reports will be placed into after being placed into the Dropbox (D2L).
+This is where our group project will be placed into.